-While Integra takes the security of your data seriously, individual users have a responsibility to use security mechanisms and procedures available to them on their network to protect their data.
+While Allstream takes the security of your data seriously, individual users have a responsibility to use security mechanisms and procedures available to them on their network to protect their data.

 False Email Notifications

-Occasionally, Integra finds that deceptive email is sent to customers with email and web hosting services provided by Integra.
+Occasionally, Allstream finds that deceptive email is sent to customers with email and web hosting services provided by Allstream.
 This email, commonly called a “phishing scam” asks for customers to provide login and password information with the intent to steal your personal information.

 No legitimate online service provider asks for this type of information via email.
 Please just ignore the email if you’ve received it and treat it as you would any suspicious email.
 If you have already replied to the email, please contact ISP Support at 866-871-1114 immediately to reset the password.